What's the latest on European travel restrictions?

 Finland

-- Some countries, including Australia and New Zealand, are able to travel to Finland without restrictions.
+- Travellers from some countries, including Australia and New Zealand, are able to travel to Finland without restrictions.

 - Finnish health authorities may enforce mandatory COVID-19 testing upon arrival from restricted states.